Immune Checkpoint Inhibitor Toxicity Risk Prediction in Solid Tumors

 I. To assess the feasibility of using electronic (e)PRO in a multi-center clinical trial setting.

 Patients undergo collection of a tissue sample at the start of their routine cancer treatment.
 Patients complete questionnaires at the start of cancer treatment, weeks 4, 12, 24, and 52.
-Patients will have the option of providing blood samples at several time points during the study.
+Patients will have the option of providing blood and stool samples at several time points during the study.

 - Participants who have received prior ICI-based therapy must have completed ICI based therapy at least 180 days prior to registration